School Art Trip to Rome

 St. Peter's draws pilgrims and tourists alike from all over the world.
-This vast sixteenth-century Italian renaissance cathedral replaced an earlier structure dating from the fourth century - it's still the world's largest religious building.
+This vast 16th century Italian Renaissance cathedral replaced an earlier structure dating from the 4th century - it's still the world's largest religious building.
 Don't miss either the famous Swiss guards or the climb to the top of the dome for a panoramic view of Rome.
+Reservations are not possible

-Time Elevator Rome is a sensational experience; a 'must-see' for every tour group.
-It is a multi-sensory show of the history of Rome with seats on special moving platforms; 3 panoramic screens; flight simulators and a state-of-the-art surround sound system.
-You will be projected through 2750 years and the most important events in Rome’s history.
-Visitors experience a simulated ride from its ...
+Time Elevator Rome is a sensational experience and a 'must-see' for every tour group.
+It is a multi-sensory show exploring the history of Rome.
+The seats are placed on special moving platforms and there are 3 panoramic screen, flight simulators and a state-of-the-art surround-sound system.
+You will be projected through 2750 years and the most important events in Rome&rs...

-A wonderfully intimate collection of some of the most important Renaissance and Baroque paintings in the world, including works by Raphael, Titian, and Caravaggio, plus amazing Baroque and Neo-Classical sculptures by Bernini and Canova.
-P.le Museo Borghese (Villa Borghese)
+A wonderfully intimate collection of some of the most important Renaissance and Baroque paintings in the world, including works by Raphael, Titian and Caravaggio, plus amazing Baroque and Neo-Classical sculptures by Bernini and Canova.

 What our teachers had to say about this destination